 This information will be passed to an appropriate officer within Falkirk Council Environmental Health who may be in contact to obtain more information.

 The positive case will be contacted directly by NHS Test & Protect to complete contact tracing and it's important they give full information to allow any close contacts to be identified.
-Test & Protect may also contact the business for further information.
+Test & Protect may also contact the business for further information and possibly the workplace COVID-19 risk assessment.

 If you have the following: